mozilla/pontoon/frontend/README.md

 Until we define our set of rules, please refer to the [addons team's Flow manifesto](https://github.com/mozilla/addons-frontend/#flow) regarding specific usage and edge cases.

+Note that Flow is good at extrapolating types from the standard library and common tools like React.
+Only put explicit types where needed.
+For example, it is not necessary to express that the `render` method of a component return a `React.Node`, as Flow will extrapolate that and check it even if you don't.

 ## Testing